 Position number must be displayed on the LEFT side of the Entry.

 The parade begins at 9:30am at the intersection of Shore Road and Main Street, and finishes at the intersection of Crowell Road and Tip Cart Road.
 Please adhere to police instructions for exiting the parade area.

-To qualify for awards, the entry must be consistent with the theme.
+To qualify for an award, the Entry must be consistent with the parade theme.

 All awards are determined solely at the discretion of the Judges.